Medialab-Parent/Parent_Repo/README.md

 3. Let user's generate counter speech for these hateful comments
 4. Let user's marke hateful comments on their own, if they are not detected by our extension

+## Using Docker
+- With docker compose you can run all the submodules (the whole extension) at once.
+For this, run the following command in a terminal inside of the parent folder.
+> `docke compose up --build`

 ## License
 - This project is licensed under the MIT License.